GabeScott/standard-works-vault/General Conference/1996 April - An Anchor for Eternity—and Today.md

 # An Anchor for Eternity—and Today

-*By By Bonnie D. Parkin - Second Counselor in the Young Women General Presidency*
+By Bonnie D. Parkin - *Second Counselor in the Young Women General Presidency*

 *Given in the April session of the 1996 General Conference*